HardisonCo/.github/international/islamic-republic-of-pakistan/pk-health/hms-etl/index.md

 ## Integration Points

-This document outlines how HMS-ETL is integrated with pk_Health systems in Islamic Republic of Pakistan.
+This document outlines how HMS-ETL is integrated with pk-health systems in Islamic Republic of Pakistan.